 This whole “time flies” thing that everyone seems to relate to makes me wonder, “What is the key to slowing things down?”
 As the temperatures cool and the light leaves the sky a bit earlier each day, I am reminded of a theme I have seen repeated quite a bit over the past few weeks: fall is a good time to shed your bad habits just as a tree sheds it leaves.

-I don’t know because I didn’t share!
-My feelings are the nachos are a bit light on the topping front with just roasted butternut squash, balsamic glazed onions and Gruyere.
-I found I most definitely like roasting the butternut squash with sweet maple syrup and hot cayenne pepper and will be doing that again, nachos or no nachos.
-I hope you find something in them to delight in too.
+I particularly enjoyed roasting the butternut squash with sweet maple syrup and hot cayenne pepper and will be doing that again, nachos or no nachos.
+I hope you find something delightful in them too.
 Enjoy!

 - Peel and chop the butternut squash into small pieces.

 - Toss the chopped squash with the maple syrup, cayenne pepper, and cumin.

 - Place on a parchment-lined baking sheet and roast at 425 degrees F until tender, about 20 minutes.